Updated on 2024-06-28 GMT+08:00

 User-defined domain name binding

-• Only buckets in version 3.0 support user-defined domain name binding.
+• Only buckets whose version is 3.0 or later support the binding of user-defined domain names.

 • By default, a maximum of 20 user-defined domain names can be bound to a bucket.
 In some regions (for example, CN South-Guangzhou), a bucket can have up to 30 user-defined domain names bound.
 For the maximum number allowed in each region, see the requirements on OBS Console.

-If you want to use a bound user domain name to access OBS over HTTPS, you need to enable CDN to manage HTTPS certificates.
+If you want to use a bound domain name to access OBS over HTTPS, configure an HTTPS certificate for the domain name on the CDN management console.

 • A user-defined domain name can be bound to only one bucket.